JJsupercoder/Indico-Notice-Generator-Plugin/README.md

 For Bash, run this command:
 nano ~/.bashrc
-At the End of the file, add the following line for INDICO_CONFIG variable:
+At the End of the file, add the following line for INDICO_CONFIG variable: export INDICO_CONFIG="/home/jenson/dev/indico/src/indico/indico.conf" Save your changes by entering: source ~/.bashrc
-# Indico Conf Variable for pointing the location
-export INDICO_CONFIG="/home/jenson/dev/indico/src/indico/indico.conf"
-Save your changes by entering: source ~/.bashrc